Bitter struggle over Internet regulation to dominate global summit

 "I see this as a constitutional moment for global cyberspace, where we can stand back and say, `Who should be in charge?' said Deibert.
 "What are the rules of the road?"

-(Reporting by Joseph Menn; Editing by Jonathan Weber, Martin Howell, Ken Wills and Andrew Hay)
+(Reporting by Joseph Menn; Editing by Jonathan Weber, Martin Howell and Ken Wills)